How to Use “Kakkoii” Correctly in Japanese?

-“KAWAII かわいい”, “OISHII おいしい”, I believe you might have already known these two Japanese expressions which are widely used to describe anything that is “cute” and “delicious”.
-How about “kakkoii“?
-Have you ever heard of this Japanese phrase when walking on the street?
-Or during the conversation of a group of people?
+“Kawaii かわいい”, “Oishii おいしい”, I think you already know these two Japanese expressions that are widely used to describe anything that is “cute” and “delicious”.
+What about “かっこいい (kakkoii)”?
+Have you ever heard this Japanese phrase used while walking down the street?
+Or during a conversation with a group of people?

-We all can’t deny the significance when it comes to the learning of adjectives.
-Adjectives can help us express our feeling toward almost anything.
-And with more adjectives being used, we can describe them even more precisely.
+We all can’t deny the importance of learning adjectives.
+Adjectives can help us express our feelings about almost anything.
+And the more adjectives we use, the more accurately we can describe them.

-This article will show you the introduction to the phrase “kakkoii”, and how to use “kakkoii” correctly.
-Besides, in the last part, 3 conversations using “kakkoi” are provided for you to check how to use “kakkoii” correctly in daily life.
+This article will show you the introduction to the phrase “kakkoii” and how to use “kakkoii” correctly.
+Also, in the last part, 3 conversations using “kakkoi” are provided for you to check how to use “kakkoii” correctly in everyday life.

 Hiragana: かっこいい